demeyere/aslaksordlista/sv-notations/ps2-av10-knäckebröd.md

 <!--
 During the 1700s the bread was baked thinner and was patterned with a tool called "krusknäck", from which the knäckebröd got its name.
-The thinner bread was, of course, easier to bite and chew.
+The thinner bread was, of course, easier to break off and chew.

 // tunn = thin
 // mønstra = pattern, scrutinized